-Historically, a wall of ignorance and secrecy has been constructed around child sex abuse, which has been reinforced by short SOLs that kept victims out of the legal system.
-Perpetrators and institutions have benefitted from short SOLs and until recently, most states have shut down most
+Historically, a wall of ignorance and secrecy has been constructed around child sex abuse, which has been reinforced by short SOLs that kept victims out of the legal system and criminals from being prosecuted.
+Perpetrators and institutions have benefitted from short SOLs and until recently, most states have shut down most cases.
+That is a major reason we knew so little about the epidemic of child sex abuse.
+Yet, it is in society's interest to have sex abuse survivors identify hidden child predators to the public-whenever the survivor is ready.